st-artichokey/unartist-procreate/procreate-ipad/cat-portrait-walkthrough.md

 ## Your Pet's Photo

 Once you have the portrait you want to use, find a photo of your pet where both your pet and the subject of the portrait are looking in the same or a similar direction.
-If they are looking in opposite directions (or are quarter profile vs full profile, for example), the picture will look less natural and more like you taped your pet into a historical painting.
+If your pet and the person are looking in opposite directions (or are quarter profile vs full profile, for example), the picture will look less natural and more like you taped your pet into a historical painting.

 Next when selecting your pet picture, you will want a higher resolution photo that is clear and not blurry.
 The higher the resolution the better, although most phone cameras these days will do the job.

 Try to get a good shot of your pet's entire head and chest with good lighting.
 You don't need studio lighting or anything fancy, but if the image is too dark, it will be harder to incorporate into most portraits.
+Make sure their entire head is in the photo as you will likely want to have their entire cute face in the portrait, including ears (if they have them).

 The photo should be in focus.
 Blurry photos or action shots won't work for this.
-Taking an in-focus photo may be difficult as some pets don't like their photo being taken, so a bribe for this part of the process is a good idea [1].
+Taking an in-focus photo may be difficult as some pets don't like their photo being taken, so a bribe for this part of the process is a good idea [^1].

 You will also want to get a photo with just your pet in it if possible.
 I use the [iPhone's subject lift](https://support.apple.com/guide/iphone/lift-a-subject-from-the-photo-background-iphfe4809658/ios) to extract the photo of my pet.
 It tends to grab the image I want pretty well and exclude background image clutter, making the photo editing process much easier.
 However, if there is another human or pet in the photo, it will typically lift them as well.

+If you don't use or don't have access to this tool or a similar one that's ok.
+It just means a bit more work later on but won't be a blocker for this project.

 ## Portrait Plus Pet